Fatty Liver (cont.)

 Why is nonalcoholic fatty liver disease important?

 NAFLD is important for several reasons.
-First, it is a common disease, affecting approximately 30% of the population and is increasing in prevalence.
+First, it is a common disease, and is increasing in prevalence.
 Second, NASH is an important cause of serious liver disease, leading to cirrhosis and the complications of cirrhosis--liver failure, gastrointestinal bleeding, and liver cancer.
 Third, NAFLD is associated with other very common and serious non-liver diseases, perhaps the most important being cardiovascular disease that leads to heart disease and strokes.
 Fatty liver probably is not the cause of these other diseases, but is a manifestation of an underlying cause that the diseases share.
 Fatty liver, therefore, is a clue to the presence of these other serious diseases which need to be addressed.

 Viewers share their comments